Working Memory: Long-Term Strategies & Supports for Diverse Learners

 Reduce distractions

 Some working memory training exercises focus solely on helping individuals tune out irrelevant information and distractions.
 If you know your learner is heading into a complex task that demands full attention, an effective strategy to support success is to reduce as many distractions as possible.
 Turn off devices and screens.
 Play white noise or background ambient sounds to drown out conversations.
-By giving your teen or young adult fewer things to tune out, you increase the probability they’ll stay focused on the task at hand.
+By giving your learner fewer things to tune out, you increase the probability they’ll stay focused on the task at hand.

 Practice everyday tasks so they need less working memory

 Building successful routines and practicing everyday tasks to fluency is another strategy that can help learners with working memory difficulties.
-While we don’t often think about wanting our teens to be “on auto-pilot,” sometimes that can play to our favor, especially when practice can help reduce the amount of decision-making and working memory capacity some tasks require.
+While we don’t often think about wanting our teens or employees to be “on auto-pilot,” sometimes that can play to our favor, especially when practice can help reduce the amount of decision-making and working memory capacity some tasks require.

 Consistently practice routines and common tasks until they become habits for diverse learners.
 Habits require limited or no decision-making (and subsequently, less working memory).
 Practice and rehearsal save decision-making and working memory functions for more complex tasks.